Sleep is essential to an individual’s health and wellbeing and is a topic not to be taken lightly.

 Sleep Disorders and Sleep Problems

-– APF 2017 found that Sleep apnoea prevalence in Australia ranges from 9-38% based on age and gender, where it was present more in males and older individuals.
+– APF 2017 found that Sleep apnoea prevalence in Australia ranges from 9-38% based on age and gender, where it was present more in males and older individuals along with those fitting into the obesity weight level cohort.

 – Narcolepsy is less common, but still affects 3 million people worldwide (Snore Australia), with Sleep Health Foundation reporting isolated sleep paralysis episodes affecting 15% of the Australian Population